 In 1996, Secondary Treatment facilities costing $52 million were added.
 The new Biological Nutrient Removal (BNR) process further reduces the levels of phosphorus, nitrogen, and dissolved organic matter in the effluent discharge to the river.
 With the BNR process, the addition of chemicals for secondary treatment is no longer necessary.
 Saskatoon was one of the first cities in Canada to use this process.

 An additional pipeline from the Digesters to the Biosolids Handling Facility north of the City was added in 2005.
 The Grit and Screen Facility upgrade was completed in November 2008.
 An Ultraviolet Disinfection facility was completed in November 2009, which eliminated the use of chlorine in the treatment process.
+The nutrient recovery facility was added in 2013.

 Wastewater Treatment Plant Video Tour